openmobilityfoundation/mobility-data-specification/policy/README.md

 - Speed-limit restrictions (e.g. “15 mph outside of downtown, 10 mph downtown”)
 - Idle-time and disabled-time limitations (e.g. “5 days idle while rentable, 12 hours idle while unrentable, per device”)

 A machine-readable format will allow Providers to download policies and compute compliance for policies where it can be determined entirely by data obtained internally.
-Providers can then continually measure their own compliance against policies without further API calls.

-This initial draft proposes a subset of possible policies for consideration, and should not be taken to be the a comprehensive enumeration of all possible policies.
+We welcome pull requests for any policy types that have not been enumerated in this endpoint.

 <a name="distribution"></a>

 ## Distribution

-Policies may be published by Agencies or their authorized delegates as JSON objects, served by either flat files or via REST API.
-If an Agency wishes to publish Provider-specific policies to only those Providers, the REST option with authentication will be needed.
+Policies shall be published by regulatory boides or their authorized delegates as JSON objects, served by either flat files or via REST API.
 The flat-file formats as well as definitions for the REST API are described in subsequent sections.

 Policies will typically refer to one or more associated geographies.
 Geography descriptions (e.g. geofences or lists of street segments) should also be maintained by the Agency indefinitely.
 Policies without specific geographies (global policies) are assumed to apply to the entire region managed by the Agency.